-The leftovers for this dish will reheat just fine but I would only keep them in the fridge as rice doesn’t tend to freeze very well.
-Whenever you reheat this dish make sure you do it in the microwave or over the stove.
+The leftovers for this dish will reheat just fine, but I would only keep them in the fridge as rice doesn’t tend to freeze very well.
+Whenever you heat the leftovers, make sure you do it in the microwave or over the stove.
 The leftovers will last up to about 3-4 days covered in the fridge.

 One of the best things about doing a jambalaya in the slow cooker is that you only need to use the one pot.
-Just simply dump all the ingredients in with the exception of the rice and you’re all good to go.
-The only downside is don’t expect it to have as nice of a texture as the pan-fried version.
+Just dump all the ingredients in except for the rice, and you’re all good to go.
+The only downside is don’t expect it to have as beautiful of a texture as the pan-fried version.

-As I mention in the cooking tips further down this page you can add some seafood to this jambalaya.
-However, make sure you only add it towards the end of cooking to help stop it from over cooking.
+As I mentioned in the cooking tips further down this page, you can add some seafood to this jambalaya.
+However, make sure you only add it towards the end of cooking to help stop it from overcooking.

-If you love seeing things done visually then be sure to check out the video below.
+If you love seeing things done visually, then be sure to check out the video below.
 It will take you through all the steps to making this and show you what the final dish should like.
-You can find all my slow cooker video recipes over at YouTube.
+You can find all my slow cooker video recipes over on YouTube.

 Slow Cooker Jambalaya Recipe

-You can add some shrimp to this jambalaya, make sure you add them at the same time as the rice.
-This will stop help prevent the shrimp from over cooking.
+- You can add some shrimp to this jambalaya, make sure you add them at the same time as the rice.
+This method will stop help prevent the shrimp from over cooking.

 If you’re curious about the nutritional information for this slow cooker jambalaya, then you can find all you need to know right below.

 The information below doesn’t take into account any changes that you might make to this recipe or any extras that you might have with it.
 For example, adding shrimp or having some bread on the side will, of course, change the nutrition.